 - 10 weeks: The miscarriage clots look more like jelly and contain what looks like a membrane inside.
 The sac will be in one of these clots.

-- 12 weeks: If you miscarry at 12 weeks, your water will break first followed by bleeding and clots.
+- 12 weeks: If you miscarry at 12 weeks, you may notice leaking amniotic fluid (AKA your water breaking) followed by bleeding and clots.

 - After 16 weeks: At this late stage, miscarriage clots will look more like large pieces of liver.
 The passing can feel very similar to labor, and you may need pain relief.